 |

+wine and tables next to the fishing boats.
 The Hotel Seahorse Restaurant-Cafe has home-style Greek cooking and a variety of fresh fish, professional service, and it is very clean which matters to many people.
 For those looking for the standard Greek fare, the dishes that they are familiar with like mousaka, pastitsio,

 oven roasted lamb with potatoes, plus all sorts of food from the grill, and Italian dishes as well, you should be quite happy here, especially if you have children who are